 Soil

-Use a potting mix with a pH between 5.5 and 6.5, which should be free-draining in having nutrients.
+A potting mix with a pH between 5.5 and 6.5, which is free-draining and rich in nutrients is the best for growing fig trees in pots.
 If the pH is too low, add some dolomite, or if it is too high, add some garden sulfur to it.
 Add lots of compost or manure in the soil.

 Planting